Gary Nicklaus

-Gary Nicklaus (born January 15, 1969) is an American professional golfer.
+Gary Nicklaus (born January 15, 1969) is an American former professional golfer.
 He spent three years as a member of the PGA Tour from 2000 to 2003, and has played on numerous tours, including most recently the PGA Tour Champions.
 He is best known as the son of golfer Jack Nicklaus.

-Amateur and college golf career
+Early life

 The fourth of Jack and Barbara Nicklaus's five children, Gary was viewed from a young age as the most likely heir to his father's golfing legacy.
 He beat his father for the first time when he was fifteen and won many junior tournaments.
 At age sixteen, Gary appeared on the cover of Sports Illustrated billed as "The Next Nicklaus".

+Amateur career

 Like his father, the younger Nicklaus attended Ohio State University and was an All-American on the golf team.
 He qualified for the 1990 U.S. Amateur at Cherry Hills Country Club near Denver, but was hospitalized with pericarditis after arriving in Colorado and missed the tournament.

 Nicklaus returned to Ohio State to finish his college career in 1991, then won the prestigious Porter Cup and qualified again for the U.S. Amateur.
-Later that year, he would turn professional.